-- Look at any information you already have, as this may lead to further information.
-Most journal articles, books, theses and dissertations will provide you with references to earlier work.
-You can find more recent references by seeing which papers have cited the information you already have.
-Google Scholar is a useful tool for this.
+- Look at any scholarly literature you already have, as this may lead to further information.
+Most journal articles and books will provide you with references to earlier work.
+You can also find more recent work by seeing which journal articles have cited the scholarly literature you already have - Google Scholar is a useful tool for doing this.

 Next, decide whether you need to make a quick search or a more advanced search:

-- Quick search is appropriate if you only need a limited amount of information about the topic
+- A quick search is appropriate if you only need a limited amount of information about the topic.

-- Advanced search is necessary if you need to make a comprehensive, quality assured search of the literature of the topic
+- An advanced search is necessary if you need to make a comprehensive, quality-assured search of the literature of the topic.

-If you need to make a comprehensive, quality assured search of the literature of the topic, you will need to make use of bibliographic databases.
+If you need to make a comprehensive and quality-assured search of the literature on a topic, use a bibliographic database.